 Weight: 2 lbs 13 oz

-The Sun Dog is part of a new line of backpacks from Big Agnes, new to the backpack space but well-known for their other outdoor gear including very popular lightweight tents.
+The women-specific Sun Dog is part of a new line of backpacks from Big Agnes, new to the backpack space but well-known for their other outdoor gear including very popular lightweight tents.
+The men’s version, the Prospector, is a 50 liter pack with very similar design.

 Hyperlite Mountain Gear 2400 Windrider